 In addition, the numerous forms of academic writing on cultural politics in the present period – from work on continental philosophy to political theory, post-colonial theory, feminist and queer theory, technoculture, history, security studies, pedagogy, anthropology, aesthetics, sociology, film studies, and literary studies – render it as a field that is, on the one hand, differentiated in terms of the cultural and theoretical influences upon it.
 On the other hand, both the field of cultural politics and the academic inspirations behind it share much in common in their aims and effects, chiefly in relation to theorizing oppositional, critical, and reconstructive approaches to the political through a vast array of cultural forms and formulations.

 Although there has been a return of geopolitical issues in many fields, including sub-fields of sociology and politics, they tend to remain filtered through a “human rights” lens that valorises the efficacy of human agency whether collective or individual.
 This specific attribute of the Enlightenment and central quality of the humanist enterprise has emerged recently in works by Gayatri Spivak, Paul Gilroy and others pointing toward what they call “a planetary humanism,” which seems little different from the old dreams of Kantian universalism that drive the agendas of the very governmental practices these scholars purport to resist.
 These works from within the academy complement those of World Social Forum or the Occupy Movement outside of it while engaging in the conversations surrounding the popularity and influence of Michael Hardt and Antonio Negri’s Empire and Multitude, both provocative but deeply problematic works.
-Although one wishes, of course, to continue holding dear the ideals of liberation, equality, and justice, one also knows, of course, that, particularly in the age of US President Donald J. Trump (Kellner 2016), these same ideals are used to justify the War on Terror, unfettered markets, the easy moralisms that pass as ethics, the invasions of Afghanistan and Iraq, and the return of racist xenophobia, hate crimes and immigrant scapegoating in Western democratic states.
+Although one wishes, of course, to continue holding dear the ideals of liberation, equality, and justice, one also knows, of course, that, particularly in the age of US President Donald J. Trump (Kellner 2016), these same ideals are used to justify the War on Terror, unfettered markets, the easy moralisms that pass as ethics, the invasions of Afghanistan and Iraq, and the return of racist xenophobia, hate crimes, and immigrant scapegoating in Western democratic states.
 Unfortunately, much current research in the humanities and social sciences far too often is not engaged with the technological developments driving these conflicting actions that are predicated on the same seemingly unassailable universal ideals; nor does it come to terms with how these ideals circumscribe action and decision-making.
-Further such research almost never considers the metaphysical foundations underpinning the a priori ideals that action is supposed to instantiate, nor does it engage in the critique of the human itself that forms the counter-point to technological development that remains the dream of globalists and nationalists alike.
-These issues linking a priori ideals to action and their metaphysical underpinnings demarcate the domain of cultural politics as a field providing the empirical and theoretical terrain for its critical engagement with the world.
+Further, such research almost never considers the metaphysical foundations underpinning the a priori ideals that action is supposed to instantiate, nor does it engage in the critique of the human itself that forms the counter-point to technological developments that remains the dream of globalists and nationalists alike.
+These issues linking a priori ideals to action and their metaphysical underpinnings demarcate the domain of cultural politics as a field, providing the empirical and theoretical terrain for its critical engagement with the world.